GoogleCloudPlatform/click-to-deploy/k8s/amppackager/README.md

 1. Open the
     [Kubernetes Engine Services](https://console.cloud.google.com/kubernetes/discovery)
     page.
-1. Identify the AMP Packager solution using its name (typically `amppackager-service`)
+1. Identify the AMP Packager solution using its name (typically `amppackager-service`, unless you decide to name your instance some other name).
 1. From the Endpoints column, note the IP addresses for ports 6000.

 If you are using the command line, run the following command: